K-Games/Ascension/README.md

 * Added a 5 second grace period between clearing a level and resetting.
 * Fixed rare case where a level would not reset when finished.
 * Arena - When a player is killed, 20% of their required experience to level up is awarded to the killer.
+* Fixed a bug not denying login request when a player is logging in with the same character from the same IP.